JingweiXu19960228/Leetcode-/207 Course Schedule.md

  (1).
 I changed from line 1 to line 2, but still does not work

  (2).
 It turns out that line 3 should be in the position of line 4.
-But I don't know why
+But I don't know why (after making this change, the code works)

  (3).
 Line 5 is necessary, otherwise the time limit will be reached

  (4）.
 Think about some concrete examples, like [[0,1],[1,0]]

  (5).
 Notice the line 'visted.remove(crs)'.
 This line would be executed only when in the for loop, all the dfs(pre) is True (i.e, all nodes starting from current crs can be finished)

+ (6).